A Superhero Movie Got A Screenplay Nomination: Glitch Or Game-Changer?

 1988

-RoboCop (yes it's a superhero movie don't @ me)
+RoboCop (yes, it's a superhero movie don't @ me)

 - Nominations: best film editing; best sound